 (Voting Behavior) "There is some evidence indicating that voting behavior and criminal behavior are related.
 In a longitudinal survey of 1,000 young adults, Uggen and Manza (2004) found that only around 5% of the voters had been arrested or incarcerated compared to the non-voters of whom 16% had been arrested and 12% had been incarcerated.
 And, among former arrestees, approximately 27% of the non-voters had been rearrested compared to 12% of the voters.
 Similar patterns emerged when examining self-reported crime such that voters reported significantly less crime than non-voters.
-Thus, voting appears to be part of a "package of prosocial behavior.'"Source:Dhami, Mandeep K. "Prisoner Disenfranchisement Policy: A Threat to Democracy?"
+Thus, voting appears to be part of a 'package of prosocial behavior.'"Source:Dhami, Mandeep K. "Prisoner Disenfranchisement Policy: A Threat to Democracy?"
 Analyses of Social Issues and Public Policy (Washington, DC: The Society for the Psychological Study of Social Issues, December 2005) Vol. 5, Issue 1, p.
 9.

 (Voting Rights and International Law) "The basic principles for electoral democracy are laid out in international law.
 Article 25 of the International Covenant on Civil and Political Rights (ICCPR) declares that 'Every citizen shall have the right and the opportunity, without any of the distinctions mentioned in article 2 and without unreasonable restrictions:. . .(b) To vote and to be elected at genuine periodic elections which shall be by universal and equal suffrage and shall be held by secret ballot, guaranteeing the free expression of the will of the electors. . .'; Article 2 sets out that this applies 'without distinction of any kind, such as race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth or other status.'"Source:Dhami, Mandeep K. "Prisoner Disenfranchisement Policy: A Threat to Democracy?"
 Analyses of Social Issues and Public Policy (Washington, DC: The Society for the Psychological Study of Social Issues, December 2005) Vol. 5, Issue 1, p.
 235.

-(Disenfranchisement in 1996) "Thirteen percent of all adult black men -- 1.4 million -- are disenfranchised, representing one-third of the total disenfranchised population and reflecting a rate of disenfranchisement that is seven times the national average.
+(Felony Disenfranchisement in the US in 1996) "Thirteen percent of all adult black men -- 1.4 million -- are disenfranchised, representing one-third of the total disenfranchised population and reflecting a rate of disenfranchisement that is seven times the national average.
 Election voting statistics offer an approximation of the political importance of black disenfranchisement: 1.4 million black men are disenfranchised compared to 4.6 million black men who voted in 1996."Source:Fellner, Jamie and Mauer, Mark, "Losing the Vote: The Impact of Felony Disenfranchisement Laws in the United States" (Washington, DC: Human Rights Watch & The Sentencing Project, 1998), p.
 8.

 Election data cited comes from the US Census Bureau, Voting and Registration in the Election of November 1996 (P20-504) (Washington, DC: US Census Bureau, July 1998).

-(Disenfranchisement) "In the last two presidential races, voters gave almost equal support to Democratic and Republican candidates; in 2004 less than 2.5 percentage points separated President Bush and Senator Kerry and the margin in 2000 between then-Governor Bush and Vice-President Gore was less than half a percentage point.
+(Felony Disenfranchisement and the 2000 and 2004 Presidential Election Results in Florida) "In the last two presidential races, voters gave almost equal support to Democratic and Republican candidates; in 2004 less than 2.5 percentage points separated President Bush and Senator Kerry and the margin in 2000 between then-Governor Bush and Vice-President Gore was less than half a percentage point.
 Even more startling, as shown in Table 1, in 2000, the margin between Vice-President Al Gore and Governor George W. Bush was less than 6000 votes in four states.
 In this contentious political climate voting rights and participation have taken on even greater significance and more Americans are paying attention to how policies affecting offenders in turn affect the electorate.
 To date, this concern is reflected by the emerging debate over the disfranchisement of felons, an issue that has received much attention from interest groups, media outlets, and politicians.
 In particular, much of this attention was directed at Florida, a state that permanently disfranchises individuals convicted of felonies."Source:Burch, Traci, "Did Disfranchisement Laws Help Elect President Bush?
 A Closer Look at the Characteristics and Preferences of Florida's Ex-Felons," Searle Center on Law, Regulation, and Economic Growth (Chicago, IL: Northwestern University School of Law: November 3, 2008), p 2.

 Racial and Ethnic Profiling